nomagick/node-libmagic-ffi/README.md

 # node-libmagic-ffi

-Node binding for libmagic using `node-ffi-napi`
+Node binding for libmagic using `koffi`